ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

            if (!(other instanceof Word))
            {
-               // It can’t be the same Word if it’s not a Word at all.
+               // It can't be the same Word if it's not a Word at all.
                // This also ensures that o.equals(null) is false because
                // null is not an instanceof any class. return false;